-We have described the segregation of 590 markers in haploid progeny from female A95-103; we have also mapped 13 allozyme loci in the same female.
-We assigned 546 of the 590 DNA markers and all of the allozyme loci to one of 44 linkage groups covering a distance of 4559 cM.
+We have described the segregation of 590 markers in haploid progeny from female A95-103; we have also mapped 13 allozyme loci in the same female (Table 1, Figure 1).
+We assigned 546 of the 590 markers to one of 44 linkage groups covering a distance of 4559 cM (Table 2).
 Given the haploid number of 26 chromosomes for pink salmon, our mapping efforts produced 18 extra linkage groups.
-Taking into account the extra linkage groups and 44 unassigned markers as well as the distance to the telomeres we estimate the size of the pink salmon genome to be 6691 cM.
+Taking into account the extra linkage groups and 43 unassigned markers as well as the distance to the telomeres we estimate the size of the pink salmon genome to be 6691 cM.
 The haploid pink salmon genome is approximately 2.72 million kilobase pairs (kpb; Johnson et al 1987b); thus, we estimate approximately 406 kbp/cM.
-These results are consistent with our expectations when comparing to maps constructed in other fishes.
-Even-Year Linkage Map
+These results are consistent with our expectations when comparing to maps constructed in other fishes (Table 3).